 My favorite natural mascaras

 And, here they are!
 My current favorite natural mascaras.
 These are listed in order with my top pick listed first.
-(We update this post annually so be sure to bookmark it and check back!)
+(We update this post regularly so be sure to bookmark it and check back!)

 Violin shaped wand, cruelty-free, formulated without gluten, black only